ira0807/cinema-app/README.md

 ﻿# 🎥 🕶️ Cinema-app 🕶️ 🎥
 >Application that simulates a cinema service with the shopping cart and orders.
->Supports authentication, registration and other CRUD operations.
+>Supports authentication, registration and CRUD operations with user, order, shopping cart, movie, movie session and cinema hall.

 ## 📃 Content
 - [How to start using](https://github.com/ira0807/cinema-app#-how-to-start-using)